-The remaining 13 vendors offer separate price ranges for AI vulnerabilities.
-Four vendors assign lower payouts to AI-related issues, possibly reflecting lower perceived impact or greater ease of finding vulnerabilities.
-In contrast, nine companies assign higher payouts to AI vulnerabilities than to the majority of traditional issues at comparable severity levels.
+The remaining 13 vendors offered separate price ranges for AI vulnerabilities.
+Four vendors assigned lower payouts to AI-related issues, possibly reflecting lower perceived impact or greater ease of finding vulnerabilities.
+In contrast, nine companies assigned higher payouts to AI vulnerabilities than to most traditional vulnerabilities at comparable severity levels.
 These companies often classify AI products as ``\textit{core assets}''.

-We found that the highest reward offered for AI issues does not exceed the top-tier bounty for the most severe traditional vulnerabilities.
-Even in cases where AI issues are priced higher than the majority of traditional vulnerabilities, they still cap out at the same level as traditional "\textit{Tier-1}" assets.
+However, the highest reward offered for AI issues did not exceed the top-tier bounty for the most severe traditional vulnerabilities.
+Even in cases where AI issues are priced higher than majority of traditional vulnerabilities, they still capped out at the same level as traditional ``\textit{Tier-1}'' assets.